gracebeste/trends-sunscreen-analysis/README.md

 - Weather Data:

   - Source: Visual Crossing Weather, a platform providing historical and forecast weather data.
-  - Content: Maximum daily temperatures across the United States* from 2020 to 2024.
+  - Content: Maximum daily temperatures and UV index values across the United States* from 2020 to 2024.
      - _*Note that VC weather data is always reported based on a point location.
 The location entered is geocoded to a point, and the weather at the port is returned as the result.
 In the case of this analysis, where the location is set to "USA," the geocoder appears to geocode the point to Washington, D.C._
   - Methodology: A Python script was employed to extract the data from the Visual Crossing Weather API.